Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Background Related work

-\paragraph{Model Poisoning and Backdoor Attacks} Adversarial machine learning regarding both attacks and defenses has been studied for the last decades~\cite{DBLP:conf/ccs/BarrenoNSJT06}.
-Earlier poisoning attacks, such as ~\cite{DBLP:conf/icml/BiggioNL12}, aimed to reduce the overall performance of a model, whereas later with backdoor attacks more targeted and stealthy versions are introduced~\cite{DBLP:journals/corr/abs-1708-06733,DBLP:journals/corr/abs-1712-05526,DBLP:conf/ndss/LiuMALZW018}.
-These attacks have also been applied in the distributed/federated setting where malicious actors aiming to poison or backdoor the benign actors' models via their adversarial updates shared in the synchronization phases~\cite{DBLP:journals/corr/abs-1807-00459,DBLP:journals/corr/abs-1811-12470,DBLP:conf/icpads/CaoCLLS19}.
-Together with the attacks, corresponding defenses are also developed where the malicious updates are filtered out via similarity checks or downgraded via clipping/pruning~\cite{DBLP:conf/nips/BlanchardMGS17,DBLP:conf/icml/YinCRB18}.
+\paragraph{Model Poisoning and Backdoor Attacks.} Adversarial machine learning, regarding both attacks and defenses, has been studied for the last decades~\citep{DBLP:conf/ccs/BarrenoNSJT06}.
+Earlier poisoning attacks, such as~\citep{DBLP:conf/icml/BiggioNL12}, aimed to reduce the overall performance of a model, whereas later, with backdoor attacks, more targeted and stealthy versions are introduced~\citep{DBLP:journals/corr/abs-1708-06733,DBLP:journals/corr/abs-1712-05526,DBLP:conf/ndss/LiuMALZW018}.
+These attacks have also been applied in the distributed/federated setting where malicious actors aim to poison or backdoor the benign actors' models via their adversarial updates shared in the synchronization phases~\citep{DBLP:journals/corr/abs-1807-00459,DBLP:journals/corr/abs-1811-12470,DBLP:conf/icpads/CaoCLLS19}.
+Together with the attacks, corresponding defenses are also developed where the malicious updates are filtered out via similarity checks or downgraded via clipping/pruning~\citep{krum,DBLP:conf/icml/YinCRB18}.
+Finally, there are a few works on adversarial attacks against (decentralised) RL for LLMs.
+Prior work has focused on poisoning the reward model for RLHF~\cite{rlhfpoison}, however, this is not applicable to GRPO as it uses verifiable rewards.